Rene-007/atomicDDA/300_advancedDDA/README.md

 Now, one can see that this matrix has a very specific symmetry: all rows have the same elements which are just circled around.
 Hence, it is called *circulant matrix* and one only needs to know the first row to reconstruct the whole matrix.
 This means, instead of *21 x 21 = 441* elements, just *40 - (-40) + 1 = 81* have to be stored for our example.

 *Circulant* matrices have another very useful property.
-However, in order to stay sane (remember, this example is only a 2D simplification with scalar elements), we won't discuss it now and we also go with the whole matrix.
+However, in order to stay sane (remember, this example is only a 2D simplification with scalar elements), we won't discuss it now and also just go with the whole matrix.

 ## Code Changes